sungsoo-ahn/2025/_posts/2025-04-28-myproject.md

 A contributing factor may arise from the difficulty of effectively capturing and representing aggregated tweet information for financial prediction, as well as the inherent challenges in predicting future values of a volatile financial indicator, characterized by frequent random movements and fluctuations, using its historical values.

+**Predicting using LLM Analyses:**

+TODO: continue from here. display the final table.

 ## What Can We Take Away?